apollo78124/AndroidGesture-TomcatHTTPServer/GalleryApp Connected HTTP With Tomcat Server/ReadMe.txt

 - When testing part B, please populate the %tomcat%/bin/WebContents/images/ directory with the 8b52.jpg file given in the SampleImages folder in this package.

+- For Part C, each save takes about 15 seconds.
+Give it a time until you save the next picture.

+Part A - Completed
+Part B - Completed
+Part C - Completed